Subdivisions of Ivory Coast: 2011 decentralisation reorganisation

 In 2011, Ivory Coast instituted a reorganisation of its subdivisions with the goal of further decentralising the state.
 Immediately prior to the reorganisation, the country was divided into 19 first-level regions, 90 second-level departments, and more than 1300 third-level communes.

 The reorganisation was implemented in September 2011.
 First, 14 districts were created, which replaced regions as the first-level subdivision of the country.
 Some of the new districts had the same boundaries and names as some of the old regions, but overall the number of first-level subdivisions was decreased from 19 to 14.
 Second, the number of regions was increased to 30, and they were converted into second-level subdivisions.
 Third, the departments were reorganised, with the number being increased from 90 to 95; they were converted into third-level subdivisions.
 Fourth, 498 sub-prefectures were created as new fourth-level subdivisions.
 The more than 1300 communes were retained, but they were converted from third-level subdivisions into fifth-level subdivisions.
 In March 2012, the number of communes was drastically reduced to 197 on the grounds that in many cases, they were now an economically unfeasible level of government.
 As was the case prior to 1997, today not all areas of the country are divided into communes.

 Since the 2011 reorganisation, one additional region has been created, bringing the total to 31.
 Thirteen more departments have been created, bringing the total to 108.
 Twelve new sub-prefectures have been created, bringing the total to 510.
 The number of communes remains 197.

+In 2014, the districts were abolished except for Abidjan and Yamoussoukro.
+Then in 2021 the former districts were reinstated as autonomous districts.

-The two autonomous districts are not subdivided into regions, but they do contain departments, sub-prefectures, and communes.
+The two autonomous districts of Abidjan and Yamoussoukro are not subdivided into regions, but they do contain departments, sub-prefectures, and communes.